I recently rode Amtrak for the first time, and I must admit that the United States can do better in the area of rail travel.

-Raised in a fairly nostalgic home environment, my childhood VHS entertainment featured a steady stream of black-and-white films like Young Tom Edison, Where the Red Fern Grows, North by Northwest, and of course a ton of Westerns.
-Trains have always represented adventure, suspense, and independence in my mind.
-In fact, some of the best action movies in history have involved suspenseful train scenes.
-Think of the Mission Impossible series, Money Train, From Russia with Love, and of course Skyfall.
-But, that’s for another post.
+Raised in a fairly nostalgic home environment, my childhood VHS entertainment featured a steady stream of old films like Young Tom Edison, Where the Red Fern Grows, North by Northwest, and of course a pile of Westerns based on eras when trains were the form of public transportation.

-The price wasn’t bad – $160 one-way with two free suitcases with an extra $20 for the third.
-Taking along bikes are free with Amtrak, which was the deal-seller, since the much cheaper Megabus does not have room for them.
+The price wasn’t bad, $160 one-way with two free suitcases with an extra $20 for the third.
+Taking along bikes are free with Amtrak, which was the deal-seller since the much cheaper Megabus does not have room for them.

-After about an hour, I finally spotted one employee among the fifty or so passengers who were waiting in a filthy waiting room the size of a dentist office.
+After about an hour, I finally spotted one employee among the fifty or so passengers who were waiting in a filthy waiting room the size of a dentist’s office.
 I asked him where I should check in my luggage.
 He pointed down a hall that looked like it led to a time portal back to the 1950s and said to wait for the announcement to check them in.
-I walked down the hall which ended at a locked storage room door.
+I walked down the hall, which ended at a locked storage room door.

-I walked back into the sweat box where the other passengers were quietly awaiting the time of their deliverance.
+I walked back into the sweatbox where the other passengers were quietly awaiting the time of their deliverance.
 The employee was gone.

 I managed to maneuver the 200 lbs. of luggage into a corner that wouldn’t have been available if the bathrooms I was blocking had not been out of order.